ADBond/bga-calypso/README.md

 * any other TODOs from code not covered by these/general tidying
 * Fix js bug at end of a hand that needs refresh

+### Notifications

+* Make sure I deal with the translation stuff properly, stop string concatenation etc.
+* Start off saying who has which trump suit, and who is partnered with whom

 ### Dev

 * hook new round/new hand stuff to setup new game so we aren't doubling up/confusing logic